We are reader-supported. Buying through any red colored link on our site may earn us commissions. Learn More.

 Reading about cut dimensions, proportions and grades is similar to reading the technical specs on a car.
 The bottom line is that most people don’t care about specific specs only focusing on the results.
 99% of the people don’t care how much torque a car has.
 They just want to know that the car will accelerate to their satisfaction.

 The same is true of diamonds.
 People don’t care how a 34.5 degree crown angle pairs with a 56% table.
 They just want to know that the diamond has fire and brilliance (put even more simply, that is sparkles).
+Take this stunning 1 carat diamond from Blue Nile’s Astor Collection for example.
+I can wax poetically about how great the 33.5 crown angle is for this diamond.
+Bottom line is the diamond is gorgeous.

 You can easily look at a diamond and tell whether there is a noticeable yellow hue, or whether there is a garish inclusion.
 Brilliance though?
 That’s a tougher nut to crack.
-Sure you can notice if a diamond has spectacular brilliance or if its completely dead.
+Sure, you can notice if a diamond has spectacular brilliance or if its completely dead.
 But there is a wide range in between.

 GIA (with their sliding scale grading based on the different proportions) and AGS (with their light performance grades) have made great strides in the last ten years.
 If you pick out a diamond with a GIA excellent cut grade or an AGS 0 grade, it’s a safe bet that the diamond has adequate brilliance.
 But that isn’t enough for everyone.
 Some people are looking for more.
 That “more” they usually turn to is “Hearts and Arrows” – sometimes referred to as “super ideal.”

-Consistency of Hearts and Arrows
+Here are the main benefits of Hearts and Arrows diamonds:

-Its pretty safe to say that there is a strong correlation between a diamond that exhibits hearts & arrows and a diamond that performs well in brilliance.
+It’s pretty safe to say that there is a strong correlation between a diamond that exhibits hearts & arrows and a diamond that performs well in brilliance.
 This is not a bulletproof distinction that helps you determine if a diamond is brilliant.

 There are occasions where a diamond is superbly cut and is very brilliant, yet some of the hearts or arrows are subpar.
 Ultimately the diamond specs are the best way to analyze a diamond to determine how consistently brilliant (in all lighting scenarios) a diamond will be.